bruceravel/synchrotron_pop_up_book/instructions.md

 ## Step 19

 Print Page 1.
-Note there is a small red circle in the lower left and a red oval a little right of the center.
-Make a hole through the circle, and cut a slit inside the oval.
+Note there is a small red circle in the lower left and two red ovals a little right of the center.
+Make a hole through the circle, and cut a slit inside each oval.

 ## Step 20